Rabbit

 Differences Between Domestic Rabbits And Wild Rabbits

-Domesticated rabbits and wild rabbits may look similar at first glance but when it comes to the differences between the two of them, several key distinctions set them apart.
+Domesticated rabbits and wild rabbits may look similar at first glance, but several key differences set them apart.

 1. Domestic rabbits are bred to be docile and friendly, making them suitable as pets.
-They have been domesticated for centuries, allowing humans to selectively breed them for specific traits.
+They have been domesticated for centuries, allowing humans to breed them for specific traits selectively.
 On the other hand, wild rabbits are naturally cautious and skittish due to their constant need to evade predators.

-2. A wild rabbit has a narrow, long face whereas a domestic bunny has a shorter, thicker face.
-The reason for wild rabbits’ thinner faces is they live on a limited diet of plant life and they can't afford to put on any extra weight because they have to be very fast to escape predators.
+2. A wild rabbit has a narrow, long face, whereas a domestic bunny has a shorter, thicker face.
+The reason for wild rabbits’ thinner faces is that they live on a limited diet of plant life, and they can't afford to put on any extra weight because they have to be very fast to escape predators.

-3. Domestic rabbits tend to be larger, with varied coat colours and patterns resulting from selective breeding.
+3. Domestic rabbits tend to be larger and heavier, with varied coat colours and patterns resulting from selective breeding.
 On the other hand, wild rabbits usually have a smaller build with coats that blend seamlessly into their surroundings for camouflaging purposes.

-4. Wild rabbits have a varied diet consisting mainly of grasses, leaves, twigs, fruits, and vegetables found in their natural habitat.
-In contrast, domestic rabbits rely on a steady supply of commercial pellet feed or hay provided by their owners.
+4. Wild rabbits have a more varied and diverse diet consisting mainly of grasses, leaves, bark, twigs, crops, fruits, and vegetables found in their natural habitat.
+In contrast, domestic rabbits rely on a steady supply of commercial pellet feed, veggies, leafy greens or hay provided by their owners.
 Their diet is carefully balanced to ensure they receive all the necessary nutrients for optimal health.

-6. Wild rabbits have an average speed of 35 to 45 mph.
-While domestic rabbits are slightly slower than their wild counterparts, lacking the practice in fight-or-flight.
-They clock in at speeds of 30 to 35 mph.
+6. Wild rabbits can reach a speed of up to 45 mph, while domestic rabbits are slightly slower than their wild counterparts, lacking the practice in fight-or-flight.
+They clock in at speeds of 25 to 35 mph.

 linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram